Philosophical Perspectives: The Project of Modernity

 Philosophy Department 050M

-The Project of Modernity is a survey course designed to introduce students to some of the most important developments in the history of modern philosophy.
+Politics and Society is a survey course designed to introduce students to some of the most important developments in the history of modern political philosophy.
 In particular, this course aims to introduce students to the development of a web of issues surrounding the human person, reason, freedom, and the good life.
 Students will be asked to absorb modern philosophy’s long preoccupation with these issues, recognize the perennial difficulties that arise, and actively reflect on the consequences of their own views.

 Course Learning Aims and Expected Outcomes

-1) Aims: Exposure to and increased facility in comprehension of the foundational texts of philosophy.
-Outcomes: Be able to identify (chronologically) the major philosophers and their distinctive positions from the early modern to contemporary period.
+1) Aims: Exposure to and increased facility in comprehension of the foundational texts of political philosophy.
+Outcomes: Be able to identify (chronologically) the major political philosophers and their distinctive positions from the early modern to contemporary period.
 Be able to compare and contrast the positions of philosophers studied.
-Assignments: lectures, readings, reading reflection responses, exams.

-2) Aims: Increase student's ability to recognize and appreciate the complexity of core philosophical problems.
+2) Aims: Increase student's ability to recognize and appreciate the complexity of core politico-philosophical problems.
 Develop a mind that can articulate that complexity to oneself and others.
 Outcomes: Be able to see a problem from diverse vantage points.
 Be able to articulate both the pros and cons of perennial philosophical issues discussed in class.
-Assignments: class discussions, movie interpretations, exams.

 Wootton, Modern Political Thought, Second Edition (Hackett, 2008)